-Leadership Science is a foundational course that introduces students to the fundamental features of social and behavioral science theory and methods and uses those concepts to bring an evidence-based perspective to the examination of leadership.
-Through interactive lectures, readings written specifically for this course, case studies and film clips, decision-making scenarios, simulations and role plays, self and other assessments and reflections, team discussions, and experiential learning activities, we will use the building blocks of social and behavioral science to explore the major theoretical perspectives on leadership that have been proposed and rigorously examined.
+Leadership Science is a foundational course that leverages the theories and methods of social and behavioral science to bring an evidence-based perspective to the examination of leadership.
+Through interactive lectures, research translations, case studies and film clips, decision-making scenarios, simulations and role plays, self and other assessments and reflections, team discussions, and experiential learning activities, we will explore the major theoretical perspectives on leadership that have been proposed and rigorously examined.
 The course aims to equip students with the foundational tools, knowledge, and behavioral science mindset necessary to critically evaluate different perspectives on leadership and to employ evidence-informed leadership practices to create a positive impact in their organizations and communities.